 Accident reports play a key role in figuring out who is at fault for the accident.
 That is why a good accident report will likely also include:

-- Map or diagram of events that includes the location of vehicles at the impact and where they ended up
+- A map or diagram of events that includes the location of vehicles at the impact and where they ended up

 There are other factors that decide who is liable for the accident.
-These include witness statements, your personal account, and any footage from red-light or closed-circuit traffic cameras.
-A car accident lawyer will use this information to determine if you qualify for compensation for another’s negligence.
+These include witness statements, your personal account, and any footage from red-light or closed-circuit cameras.
+A personal injury lawyer will use this information to determine if you qualify for financial recovery for another’s negligence.

-If you were involved in an accident and have questions, please contact D. Miller & Associates, PLLC for a free case evaluation.
-Call 713-850-8600.
-We can help you obtain your accident report and build a case against the other driver.
+If you were involved in an accident and have questions, please contact D. Miller & Associates, PLLC™ for a free case evaluation.
+We can help you obtain your accident report and build a case against the other party.

 Related Frequently Asked Questions